biscottidiskette/biscottidiskette.github.io/_posts/2025-11-4-oscp copy.md

 <br />
 **Why it worked**<br />
 Well, I am working **black box testing** here, so I can give you general recommendations related to SQL Injection.
 SQL Injection is typically caused by taking untrusted user input and injecting it directly into native queries.
 This means that the user, or attacker (in this case), can submit any string, even one that could modify the underlying query.
-One fix for this is to use **stored procedures** or **paramterized queries** instead of native queries.
+One fix for this is to use **stored procedures** or **parameterized queries** instead of native queries.
 These won't be modified by malformed input.
 The next remediation would be **input sanitization**.
 Never trust the user supplied input.
 The final defense you can implement is some sort of IDS/IPS system that can monitor traffic for attack strings.
 The optimal strategy is multiple defense mechanisms just incase one fails.
 This is what we call **defense-in-depth**.

 <br />
 **Tools used**